Master Baba Siri Chand - The Sublime Steps of a True Yogi

 However, the deer must also land.
 While it ascends and gains perspective, it possesses the skill to gracefully return to the ground.
 Ultimately, the fourth chakra integrates two fundamental realms: the physical realm of Earth and the realms of the psyche, extending to the spiritual.
 In the fourth chakra, one discovers the reality of truth, Sat Nam.
 Udasis led by Siri Chand diligently worked to achieve the proper understanding and integration of these realms through inner experiences.

 Ek Ong Kar, the core religious experience that transformed, inspired and guides the teaching of Guru Nanak onwards.
-Listen to my version of this the mantra on Spotify
+Listen to my version of this the mantra on Spotify or Youtube

 Yogic methodology primarily involves the transmission of experience through personal instruction.
 This is why yogis seldom rely on texts, scriptural knowledge, ritualistic practices, or philosophical discussions as the source of wisdom.
 Despite being a sensitive and introverted individual, Baba Siri Chand was a proactive leader who subtly influenced the foundational era of Sikhism.
 His teachings primarily focused on the inner experience as a spiritual process of liberation.
 From a religious scholarship perspective, Siri Chand emphasized the experiential component of religion—the spiritual experience within the individual.
 While religion encompasses various dimensions, such as institutional, scriptural, moral, or normative aspects, Baba Ji exemplified the type of religious person dedicated to self-experimentation, yogic mysticism, inner exploration of the psyche, and ultimately, the realization of the True Self within.
 He cared little about one's societal status, wealth, or else; what mattered to him was the authentic self beneath the masks people wore.
 In this sense, he echoed his father's teaching, which emphasized authenticity and consciousness.